(919) 752-3088

 How Old Does a Legal Guardian Have to Be?

-A legal guardian for a child should be at least 18 years old, as the guardian should have the legal capacity to make decisions on behalf of the child.
-Courts frequently appoint family members to serve as legal guardians for children whose parents cannot fulfill their responsibilities; in some cases, a court may appoint an older sibling who has reached the age of majority to serve as a legal guardian for their younger sibling.
+A legal guardian for a child should be at least 18 years old and have the legal capacity to make decisions on behalf of the child.
+Courts may appoint family members to serve as legal guardians for children whose parents cannot fulfill their responsibilities; in some cases, an older sibling may be appointed by the court if they have reached the age of majority to serve as a legal guardian for their younger sibling.

 What Rights Do Legal Guardians Have?